-Since 2011, the Regional Commission for Asia and the Pacific has developed Regional Work Plan Frameworks (RWPFs), firstly to guide prioritisation of activities within the Region and allow Members to make a commitment to contribute to the achievement of the objectives defined in the WOAH Strategic Plan and secondly, to support the active involvement and compliance of Members with WOAH activities in general.
-The RWPF also provides clear information on the Region's needs so that WOAH can be properly informed in order to respond appropriately.
+Since 2011, the Regional Commission for Asia, the Far East and Oceania has developed Regional Work Plan Frameworks (RWPFs), firstly to guide prioritisation of activities within the Region and allow Members to make a commitment to contribute to the achievement of the objectives defined in the OIE Strategic Plan and, secondly, to support the active involvement and compliance of Members with OIE activities in general.
+The RWPF also provides clear information on the Region's needs so that the OIE can be properly informed in order to respond appropriately.

-The First Regional Work Plan Framework, for the period 2011-2015, was prepared in accordance with the WOAH Fifth Strategic Plan and was adopted at the 27th Conference of the Regional Commission in 2011.
-The Second Regional Work Plan Framework, for the period 2016-2020, was adopted at the 83rd General Session of the WOAH in May 2015 to ensure continuing alignment with regional priorities and the WOAH Sixth Strategic Plan.
+The First Regional Work Plan Framework, for the period 2011-2015, was prepared in accordance with the OIE Fifth Strategic Plan and was adopted at the 27th Conference of the Regional Commission in 2011.
+The Second Regional Work Plan Framework, for the period 2016-2020, was adopted at the 83rd General Session of the OIE in May 2015 to ensure continuing alignment with regional priorities and the OIE Sixth Strategic Plan.

-The Regional Commission for Asia and the Pacific agreed at its biennial Conference in 2021 to develop the Third Regional Work Plan Framework, for the period 2021-2025, to set out priorities and activities to fulfil elements of the WOAH Seventh Strategic Plan, meet regional needs and measure progress through Key Performance Indicators (KPIs).
+The Regional Commission for Asia, the Far East and Oceania agreed at its biennial Conference in 2021 to develop the Third Regional Work Plan Framework, for the period 2021-2025, to set out priorities and activities to fulfil elements of the OIE's Seventh Strategic Plan, meet regional needs and measure progress through Key Performance Indicators (KPIs).
 Members should continue with their own activities, which are aligned with the Seventh Strategic Plan.

-The RWPF is intended to bring Regional Commission Members closer together by providing a framework for them to work together to achieve commonly agreed objectives and will be reviewed regularly and adjusted as necessary in light of new developments and lessons learned.
+The RWPF is intended to bring Regional Commission Members closer together by providing a framework for them to work together to achieve common agreed objectives and will be reviewed regularly and adjusted as necessary in light of new developments and lessons learned.